videostrates-thesis-project/thesis-project/userStudy/tasks.md

 - Sandra: Sandra's obsession with fountains just makes her more adorable.
 - Louis: For Louis there's no greater joy than having a good nap.
 Anytime.
 Anywhere.

+`Hint`: Once the first banner is created try to add it as a reusable element so that it can be imported and modified for the rest of the elephants.

 ![Elephant News Scene 2](./images/user-study-elephant-news-scene-2.png)

 ### Scene 3